RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 - Without using another player’s save files or passwords, and;
 - Without using outside cheat programs.

+While these rules aim to be comprehensive, the RetroAchievements team reserves the right to designate an account as Untracked if a player's methods, even if not explicitly forbidden, clearly violate the spirit of fair competition and legitimate achievement hunting.

 These rules are designed to keep players honest in their gameplay and honest towards each other in [Global Leaderboard](#global-leaderboard) competition.

 ## Table of Contents